mithro/HDMI2USB-litex-firmware/doc/notes.md

 ### Step 1 - If your board requires a proprietary toolchain, install that.

   * Spartan 6 based boards require [Xilinx ISE]().
     Xilinx ISE is a propitary toolchain which *must be installed manually*.

     This is *most* boards, including
+     - Atlys,
      - MimasV2,
      - Opsis,
-     - Atlys,
+     - TODO: Cmod S6
-     - Pipistrello,
+     - TODO: Pipistrello,
      - TODO: minispartan6/minispartan6+

   * "Series 7" based boards require [Xilinx Vivado]().
     Xilinx Vivado is a propitary toolchain which *must be installed manually*.

     These boards include;
+     - Arty,
      - NeTV2,
      - Nexys_Video,
-     - TODO: Arty
+     - TODO: Cmod A7

   * TODO: Cyclone V based boards require [Altera Quatras]() Altera Quatras is a propitary toolchain which *must be installed manually*.